xdave-98/brawlstar_project/README.md

 This project is **personal** and designed to showcase my expertise in both:

 - **Data Engineering**: End-to-end pipeline (ingestion, validation, transformation, analytics, dashboard), dimensional modeling, analytics, and scalable architecture.
-The pipeline is organized using a **medallion architecture**—where `raw` = **bronze**, `processed` = **silver**, and `cleaned` = **gold**—to ensure data quality and clear separation of concerns at each stage.
+The pipeline is organized using a **medallion architecture** — where `raw` = **bronze**, `processed` = **silver**, and `cleaned` = **gold** — to ensure data quality and clear separation of concerns at each stage.
 - **Programming & Software Engineering**: Modern Python, OOP, Factory/Design patterns, code hierarchy, reproducibility, automated testing, and best practices for maintainable, production-grade code.
 The codebase is structured to follow strong software engineering principles, including the SOLID principles, to ensure clarity, extensibility, and maintainability.

-> **Note:** This project is **not intended for production use**.
-Its primary goal is to demonstrate my strengths and approach as a data engineer developer.
+> **Note:** This primary goal's project is to demonstrate my strengths and approach as a data engineer developer.
 I am fully aware that many aspects can be improved or made more robust (see the TODO/Must-Have Improvements section below), but I am proud of this solid foundation and the learning it represents.

 The goal is to demonstrate not only my ability to build robust data pipelines and analytics, but also my commitment to clean, extensible, and reproducible codebases.